Buldes/Rasptank_Scripts/README.md

 The Raspberry need a Setup.
 You will find a automatically Setup [here](https://www.adeept.com/learn/detail-34.html).
 (Install _Zip-Rescource_ and run _setup.py_ on Raspberry; The Zip-Recourse is from _Adeept_)

+### 1.3 sys_info.py
+_sys_info.py_ is for the Raspberry.
+To make it work, you need to install _psutil_.
+Run "pip3 install psutil" on Terminal on Raspberry.

 ---

 ## How to use